-Construction on some sites has been completed, some other sites are nearing completion and others are well underway.
-Contract of works for almost all the sites have been entered into and hence the cost for completion is known.
+Construction on a good number of sites has been completed.
+Eighty-eight units will be completed during the first half of the year 2023 and a further two hundred thirty-one units during the second half of 2023.
+All the sites will be completed by 2024 except for the largest site which will be completed by 2026.
+Contract of works for almost all the sites have been entered into and hence the cost for completion can be reliably estimated.
 The Company has secured financing for the project based on initial estimates.
-Variations to the initial plans for various sites and additional number of units have necessitated an increased estimated spend which has been approved by the Project Board.
+Variations to the initial plans for various sites and additional number of units being constructed compared to the original plans, have necessitated an increased estimated spend which has been approved by the Project Board.
 The current liquidity arrangements cover agreements contracted to date on the respective sites.
 To finalise the respective projects the Company will, in the coming months, continue to enter into further agreements which will require further financing to be obtained.
-One of the largest sites that will be developed by the Company is still in pre-construction phase and no contracts have been awarded in this regard.
+The estimated spend which is still not covered by formal financing agreements amounts to circa €60 million and the Board is confident that such financing will be secured in the coming months based on ongoing discussions being held around the financing options available.